 If someone you know is showing signs of alcohol poisoning, call 911 right away.
 Remain with the person.
 If able to help further, try to wake up the person who has passed out.
 If they do not regain consciousness, roll them onto their side into the recovery position so they won't choke if they throw up.
 This is especially important if the person's skin is pale, blue or cold, or if their breathing is irregular or too slow or shallow (less than 8 breaths per minute or more than 10 seconds between breaths).

 A helpful tip to prevent alcohol poisoning is to pace yourself.
-Avoid having more than one drink per hour, and eat foods—especially those high in protein—while drinking to slow the absorption of alcohol.
+Avoid having more than more than two drinks in three hours, and eat foods—especially those high in protein—while drinking to slow the absorption of alcohol.

 What's important to recognize is that the issue of "problem drinking" is not necessarily the alcohol itself but the adverse consequences of harmful drinking patterns.